Ramotion/expanding-collection-android/README.md

 ## Basic usage
  ​
-1. Add background switcher `ECBackgroundSwitcherView` and main pager `ECPagerView` to your layout. `ECPagerView` always should have `match_parent` width and `wrap_content` height.
-Vertical position you can adjust by yourself using **alignment/gravity** or **top margin**. `ECBackgroundSwitcherView` it's just dynamic background switcher, so you probably want it to be as big as his parent.
+1. Add background switcher element `ECBackgroundSwitcherView` and main pager element `ECPagerView` to your layout. `ECPagerView` always should have `match_parent` width and `wrap_content` height.
+Vertical position you can adjust by yourself using **alignment/gravity** or **top margin**. `ECBackgroundSwitcherView` it's dynamic background switcher, so you probably want it to be as big as his parent.

 ```xml
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"